sathomas/jsDataV.is/src/text/ch4/02-heat-maps.md

 2. the `y` coordinate, measured in pixels from the top of the containing element
 3. the magnitude of the data point (specified by the `count` property)

 The library also requires the maximum magnitude for the entire map, and here things get a little tricky.
 With standard heat maps, the magnitudes of all the data points for any particular position sum together.
 In our case that means that all the baskets scored from layups and slam dunks—which are effectively from the same position on the court—are added together by the heat map algorithm.
 That one position, right underneath the basket, dominates the rest of the court.
 To counteract that effect, we specify a maximum value far less than what the heat map would expect.
-In our case, we'll set the maximum value at `3`, which means that any location where at least three points were scored will be colored red.
-That ensures that any location where a three-pointer was scored will be red and we'll easily be able to see all the baskets.
+In our case, we'll set the maximum value to `3`, which means that any location where at least three points were scored will be colored red, and we'll easily be able to see all the baskets.

 We can use JavaScript to transform the `game` array into the appropriate format.
 We start by fetching the height and width of the containing element in lines 1-3.
 If those dimensions change, our code will still work fine.
 Then we initialize the `dataset` object with a `max` property and an empty `data` array in lines 4-6.
 Finally, we iterate through the game data and add relevant data points to this array.
 Notice that we're filtering out free throws in line 9.